I have been trying, and failing, to write this post for an entire month.

 We are optimistic though, and mostly happy...hopeful that all is still for the best.
 It is awesome that he gets to work not only in this country, but even in this metro area, and come home to us every night.
 It is also awesome that we get to be part of an important cultural shift to cleaner energy, even though we had to be strongly nudged to put our skin in the game, and even though it has to come at a significant personal cost.

 So here we are, with a nine week old baby who has spent half of all of his days getting rushed out of the house for showings, after having spent even earlier weeks of his life watching us pack, scrub, and stage the house.
-Those dark sleepless newborn nights have been spent simultaneously nursing him and staring at the glowing smartphone, scanning real estate listings, and frantically making lists.
+Those dark sleepless newborn nights of his have been spent simultaneously nursing watching mom’s face scan the glowing smartphone, reviewing real estate listings, and frantically making lists.

 After twenty-six showings in less than a month, we now have a purchase agreement, a daunting move date, and a lot to do.
 But we are excited to start 2017 off on the right foot, with a prudent lifestyle change to match some positive new life circumstances.
-I will miss this lovely house, and will not forget the first night my son and I spent here alone after the closing, with just an air mattress and a basket of his toys.
-All the same, I am certain that the next housing adventure will bring us unexpected pleasures and unforeseen comforts, as homes do.
+I will miss this lovely house, and will not forget the first night my son and I spent here alone after the closing, with just an air mattress and a basket of his toys, and my husband working in Angola.
+All the same, I am certain that the next housing adventure will bring us unexpected pleasures and unforeseen comforts, as homes inevitably do.

 So here's to 2017, and its embodiment of how doing the right thing is probably never the easiest thing, but is often the very best thing.